Edward Butler-Caddle

 - In the last decade there has been a dramatic surge of research into the properties and synthesis of metal-halide perovskites (MHPs), and their application in photovoltaic (PV) and light emitting devices.

-- This interest is driven by the rapid rise in the efficiencies of solar cells based on these materials - reaching 25.2% (not stabilised) in 2019 [1] – coupled with the fact that the fabrication methods for MHPs are relatively simple, fast and inexpensive eg spin-coating from solution.
+- This interest is driven by the rapid rise in the efficiencies of solar cells based on these materials - reaching 25.2% (not stabilised) in 2019 [1]Link opens in a new window – coupled with the fact that the fabrication methods for MHPs are relatively simple, fast and inexpensive eg spin-coating from solution.

 - The term Metal-Halide Perovskite actually refers to a broad range of materials which assume the perovskite crystal structure with an ABX3 composition where A is an organic or alkali metal cation, B is a metal ion and X is a halide ion.
 The X anion is typically I-, Br- or Cl-, the B cation is typically Pb2+ or Sn2+, and the A cation is typically methylammonium(+), formamidinium(+) or Cs(+).
 The broad range of possible compositions means there is a vast swathe of materials needing to be understood.